Skip to content

 Gumma said that one of Papsi’s brothers — Erich, I think — I’ll look in the files to find out for sure — had difficulty establishing himself.
 Gumma remembers that he and his family went to South Africa to start a plantation in the bush.
 Her uncle went on a hunting trip and was gone [...]

-“Odds and Ends” I found this card in a stack of photographs — vaguely from the 1980s — Woodstock to Florida.
-This is typical of Gioja’s filing.
-The green 3 x 5″ card with her loopy handwriting across it.
+I found this card with my grandmother’s handwriting in a stack of photographs from the 1980s — Woodstock, NY to Anna Maria, FL.
+The green 3 x 5″ card with loopy handwriting, is typical of Gioja’s filing.
 What these particular odds and ends had in common, I do not know.
-What other odds [...]
+The card seems an appropriate image […]

 Adie (Estebena Risse)